 Installing Starburst Enterprise in a Kubernetes cluster#

-Now that you satisfied all the requirements you are ready to proceed with installing Starburst Enterprise platform (SEP).
+When all requirements have been met, you are ready to proceed with the initial installation or upgrade of Starburst Enterprise platform (SEP).

 Create a YAML file specific to each chart and cluster, for example